 Please check with your governmental authority for the latest information and recommendations.

 Culture and Etiquette

 The official language of Vietnam is Vietnamese although many of the ethnic minority groups of Vietnam have their own distinct language.
 French, English, Chinese and Russian are the most widely studied throughout the country.
 The majority of the population of Vietnam are Viet or Kinh, making up 87% of the population.
 There is a total of 54 ethnic groups in Vietnam.
-Approximately 85% of the population identify as Buddhist with the other most prevalent religions being Catholic and Cao Dai.
+Approximately 85% of the population identify as following Vietnamese folk religion or Buddhism with the other most prevalent religions being Catholic and Cao Dai.
 The Vietnamese people, on the whole, are very hospitable and will do everything they can to make you feel comfortable and welcome in Vietnam.
 It is not uncommon to be invited to meet someone's family or to join them for a drink.

 Many of the social rules are based in Confucianism and are centred around showing respect.
 Shoes should be removed before entering someone's home or when entering a temple.
 Body language also plays in important part: everything should be given and received with both hands, you should not touch the head of another adult, and you should not point with just one finger but with your whole hand.
 When eating, chopsticks should not be stood up in food as this resembles the incense ritual performed at funerals.
 Tipping is not compulsory, but it is always greatly appreciated.

 January 1st- New Years Day

 Last day of last lunar month-5th day of 1st lunar month- Tet Nguyen Dan